Basics

 Digital Twin Template

-The Digital Twin Template pane is located below the Resources pane and is used to display the metadata, resources, and mechanisms of the current template.
+The Digital Twin Template pane is located below the Resources pane and is used to display the metadata, resources, and behavior trees of the current template.
 It is an essential component of the Template Editor interface, providing comprehensive viewing and management capabilities for the digital twin template content.

 Scene Area